 Download permit conditions

 Applying for a local law permit

-If a local law permit is required complete an application for a busking permit form (103KB).
+If a local law permit is required, an application for a busking permit form (103KB) must be completed.

 Fees apply and must be paid at time of application.
 See Local Law Fees for current permit costs.